 The Safe Way to Smoke Weed in Your Car

 The only truly safe way to smoke weed in your car is not too.
 Although this could end up sounding like a broken record, we want to make this point hit home.
 Yes, you might be thinking that you are perfectly fine to drive stoned, but think again.

 It was only a few decades ago that everyone thought they could drive drunk, in fact, tons of people actually thought they were better after a few drinks.
 These days, getting stoned before driving is going through the same painful learning curve.
 In legalized states, officers are on the lookout more than ever, and can even order a roadside drug test in some cases.

-Back to Getting the Smell out of your Car
+Back to Getting the Smell out of a Car

 Now that the important PSA is out of the way, if you do happen to find yourself with an especially stinky car, there are a few ways to get the stank out.
 Truthfully, many methods merely mask the smell of bud, but when in a bind they are at least worth a shot.
 You might not fool the police, but you could fool your mom.

 How to get Weed Smell out of Your Car